P2V from Se7en to VirtualBox

 - Download and install VMware Converter (and reboot ?);

 - Don’t start the utility right now.
-Unless you wan’t to see the error message
+Unless you wan’t to see the error

 VMware vCenter Converter Server is installed but not running.;

 VMware vCenter Converter Serverservice;